apache/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 * **scaling_parameters**.
 A list of per-level scaling parameters, specified as L*f*, T*f*, N, or an integer value specifying $w$ directly.
 If more levels are present than the length of this list, the last value is used for all higher levels.
 Often this will be a single parameter, specifying the behaviour for all levels of the hierarchy.
-  <br/>Levelled compaction, specified as L*f*, is preferable for read-heavy workloads, especially if bloom filters are
-  not effective (e.g. with wide partitions); higher levelled fan factors improve read amplification (and hence latency, as well as throughput for read-dominated workloads) at the expense of increased write costs.
+  Levelled compaction, specified as L*f*, is preferable for read-heavy workloads, especially if bloom filters are not effective (e.g. with wide partitions); higher levelled fan factors improve read amplification (and hence latency, as well as throughput for read-dominated workloads) at the expense of increased write costs.
-  <br/>Tiered compaction, specified as T*f*, is preferable for write-heavy workloads, or ones where bloom filters or
-  time order can be exploited; higher tiered fan factors improve the cost of writes (and hence throughput) at the expense of making reads more difficult.
+  Tiered compaction, specified as T*f*, is preferable for write-heavy workloads, or ones where bloom filters or time order can be exploited; higher tiered fan factors improve the cost of writes (and hence throughput) at the expense of making reads more difficult.
-  <br/>N is the middle ground that has the features of levelled (one sstable run per level) as well as tiered (one
-  compaction to be promoted to the next level) and a fan factor of 2.
+  N is the middle ground that has the features of levelled (one sstable run per level) as well as tiered (one compaction to be promoted to the next level) and a fan factor of 2.
 This can also be specified as T2 or L2.
-  <br/>The default value is T4, matching the default STCS behaviour with threshold 4.
-To select an equivalent of LCS
-  with its default fan factor 10, use L10.
+  The default value is T4, matching the default STCS behaviour with threshold 4.
+To select an equivalent of LCS with its default fan factor 10, use L10.
 * **target_sstable_size**.
 The target sstable size $t$, specified as a human-friendly size in bytes (e.g. 100 MiB =
   $100\cdot 2^{20}$ B or (10 MB = 10,000,000 B)).
 The strategy will split data in shards that aim to produce sstables of size between $t / \sqrt 2$ and $t \cdot \sqrt 2$.
-  <br/>Smaller sstables improve streaming and repair, and make compactions shorter.
-On the other hand, each sstable
-  on disk has a non-trivial in-memory footprint that also affects garbage collection times.
+  Smaller sstables improve streaming and repair, and make compactions shorter.
+On the other hand, each sstable on disk has a non-trivial in-memory footprint that also affects garbage collection times.
-  <br/>Increase this if the memory pressure from the number of sstables in the system becomes too high.
+  Increase this if the memory pressure from the number of sstables in the system becomes too high.
+Also see **sstable_growth** below.
-  <br/>The default value is 1 GiB.
+  The default value is 1 GiB.
 * **base_shard_count**.
 The minimum number of shards $b$, used for levels with the smallest density.
 This gives the minimum compaction concurrency for the lowest levels.
 A low number would result in larger L0 sstables but may limit the overall maximum write throughput (as every piece of data has to go through L0).
-  <br/>The default value is 4 (1 for system tables, or when multiple data locations are defined).
+  The default value is 4 (1 for system tables, or when multiple data locations are defined).
+* **sstable_growth**.
+The sstable growth component $\lambda$, applied as a factor in the shard exponent calculation.
+  This is a number between 0 and 1 that controls what part of the density growth should apply to individual sstable size and what part should increase the number of shards.
+Using a value of 1 has the effect of fixing the shard count to the base value.
+Using 0.5 makes the shard count and sstable size grow with the square root of the density growth.
+  This is useful to decrease the sheer number of sstables that will be created for very large data sets.
+For example, without growth correction a data set of 10TiB with 1GiB target size would result in over 10k sstables, which may present as too much overhead both as on-heap memory used by per-sstable structures as well as time to look for intersecting sstables and tracking overlapping sets during compaction.
+Applying $\lambda=0.5$ in this scenario (with base count 4) will reduce the potential number of sstables to ~160 of ~64GiB, which is still manageable both as memory overhead and individual compaction duration and space overhead.
+The balance between the two can be further tweaked by increasing $\lambda$ to get fewer but bigger sstables on the top level, and decreasing it to favour a higher count of smaller sstables.
+  The default value is 0, corresponding to a fixed sstable target size.
+* **sstable_size_min**.
+The minimum sstable size $m$, applicable when the base shard count will result is sstables that are considered too small.
+If set, the strategy will split the space into fewer than the base count shards, to make the estimated sstables size at least as large as this value.
+  The default value is 0, which disables this feature.
+A value of `auto` sets the minimum sstable size to the size of sstables resulting from flushes.
+* **reserved_threads**.
+Specifies the number of threads to reserve per level.
+Any remaining threads will take work according to the prioritization mechanism (i.e. higher overlap first).
+Higher reservations mean better responsiveness of the compaction strategy to new work, or smoother performance, at the expense of reducing the overall utilization of compaction threads.
+Higher values work best with high **concurrent_compactors** values.
+  The default value `max`, which spreads all threads as close to evenly between levels as possible.
+* **reserved_threads_type**.
+Specifies whether reservations can be used by lower levels.
+If set to `per_level`, the reservations are only used by the specific level.
+If set to `level_or_below`, the reservations can be used by this level as well as any one below it.
+  The default value is `level_or_below`.
 * **expired_sstable_check_frequency_seconds**.
 Determines how often to check for expired SSTables.
-  <br/>The default value is 10 minutes.
+  The default value is 10 minutes.
+* **num_shards**.
+Specifying this switches the strategy to UCS V1 mode, where the number of shards is fixed, but a minimum sstable size applies for the lowest levels.
+Provided for compatibility with DSE 6.8's UCS implementation.
+  Sets $b$ to the specified value, $\lambda$ to 1, and the default minimum sstable size to 'auto'.
+  Disabled by default and cannot be used in combination with **base_shard_count**, **target_sstable_size** or **sstable_growth**.

 In **cassandra.yaml**:

 * **concurrent_compactors**.
 The number of compaction threads available.
-Set this to a large number, at minimum the number of expected levels of the compaction hierarchy to make sure that each level is given a dedicated compaction thread.
-This will avoid latency spikes caused by lower levels of the compaction hierarchy not getting a chance to run.
+Higher values increase compaction performance but may increase read and write latencies.
+Combine a high compactor count with thread reservations for more consistent performance with sustained loads.

 [^1]: Note: in addition to TRANSITIVE, "overlap inclusion methods" of NONE and SINGLE are also implemented for
     experimentation, but they are not recommended for the UCS sharding scheme.